russellmatt66/MaxwellSolvers/README.md

 # Directory Structure
 1D/
-- Houses 1D Electrostatic field solver
+- Houses project to implement 1D Electrostatic field solver.

 2D/
 - Development has not yet begun on this project.